 - To tighten the nut you need to loosen A) the two set screws and then B) tighten the nut (as tight as you can) using a large Channellock or adjustable wrench.
 After you have gotten the nut as tight as you can, retighten the set screws.

-- Step 5: Check that encoder shaft is tight against the spur gear rack
+- Step 5: Check that the encoder shaft gear is tight up against the spur gear rack

 - Step 7: Check that the air brake is not dragging when it’s moving.